NSW: Respondent Responsibility to Prepare and Serve Payment Schedule

 HOWEVER IGNORING A PAYMENT CLAIM WITHOUT AN INTENTION TO PAY IN FULL BY THE DUE DATE MAY HAVE SERIOUS FINANCIAL CONSEQUENCES

-As the respondent did not issue the payment schedule within 10 business days of receiving the payment claim nor pay the full claimed amount, the claimant has now served a notice under s17(2) to advise of the intention to proceed to adjudication.
+As the respondent did not issue the payment schedule within 10 business days of receiving the payment claim nor pay the full claimed amount, the claimant has now served a second opportunity notice under s17(2) to advise of the intention to proceed to adjudication.

 The respondent has only 5 business days in which to prepare and provide the payment schedule.
 A contract provision seeking to extend the period beyond 5 business days is void.